MITgcm/MITgcm/doc/examples/held_suarez_cs/held_suarez_cs.rst

         nSx=6,

    sets the number of tiles in the :math:`x`-direction, for the model domain decomposition.
-In this simple case (one processor and one tile per face), this number corresponds to the total number of faces.
+In this simple case (single processor, with one tile per face), this number corresponds to the total number of faces.

 -  Line 55,